 Is Evolvulus Considered Toxic or Poisonous To People, Kids, Pets?

 According to the Pacific Island Ecosystems at Risk (PIER) website, Evolvulus glomeratus carries a very low risk of toxicity and has a score of zero toxicity on their scale.

 According to invasive.org, dwarf Brazilian morning glory is not invasive in any part of North America.

 Uses For Evolvulus Glomeratus

-Brazilian Dwarf Morning Glory with its blue flower makes an excellent groundcover.
+Dwarf Brazilian Morning Glory with its blue flower and ability to handle drought conditions makes it an excellent groundcover.

 Several popular convolvulus family varieties include:

-- Blue My Mind – a lover of hot weather, the hotter the better from Proven Winners!
+- Blue My Mind – a lover of hot weather, and full sun exposure from Proven Winners!

 - Royal Ensign – (convolvulus tricolor) Mounding deep blue variety, hardy, compact from the Mediterranean region.

-It is also beautiful as a container plant and is pretty cascading over hanging baskets.
+It is also beautiful as a container plant and looks pretty cascading over hanging baskets.